• About Texas Travel Talk

 The average time it takes to get there from Dallas is 30 minutes.

 Waxahachie is an adorable town with antiques, boutiques, vintage decor, and one-of-a-kind collectibles.
-On weekends, there is always something going on in this town, and during the holidays, it is even more special.
+On weekends, there is always something going on in this town, and it is even more special during the holidays.

 The average time it takes to get there from Dallas is 59 minutes.

-Do you like to roam through trade days?
+Do you enjoy roaming through old stuff?
 Well, if you do, there is one about an hour east of Dallas.
 First Monday Canton has been happening since the 80s and is Texas’s longest and largest trade day.
 It would take two full days or more to see it all.
-If you look hard enough, there is free parking; if not, the parking fee is not very reasonable.
-I don’t know, because I always find free parking.
+If you look hard enough, you can find free parking; otherwise, the parking fee is not unreasonable.
+I’m not sure, because I always manage to find free parking.

 14. Burleson, Texas